WiaanDuvenhage-200307/Instrumental/README.md

 <!-- stipulate functionality and improvements that can be implemented in the future. -->

+- I would like to add more questions
-- I want to complete all my update and delete's of the patients and doctor's
+- I want to change the answering method, making it more intricate and fun
-- I want to fix my styling for my application
+- I want to implement Firebase or Firestore
-- I want to display the appointments by week
+- I want to fix my Shared Preferences bug
-- I want to complete the profile pictures to be rendered and updated
+- I want to add more games that are part of the esports world

 <!-- MOCKUPS -->